Mood (24kGoldn song): Commercial performance

 In its first week after being released, "Mood" sold 15,000 units.
-Following the song's viral TikTok success, "Mood" debuted on the US Billboard Hot 100 at number 84 in August 2020.
+Following the song's viral TikTok success, "Mood" debuted on the US Billboard Hot 100 at number 84 in August 2020, jumping to number 26 the following week.
 After ten weeks of climbing the chart, the song reached number one on the chart dated October 24, when it received 20.3 million streams, sold 7,000 downloads, and made 62.9 million radio impressions.
 It became both 24kGoldn's and Dior's first number one on the chart, as well as Dior's first entry on the chart, and the first number one for any artist on the Records label.
 It also topped Billboard's Hot Rock & Alternative Songs, Hot Alternative Songs, and Hot Rap Songs charts, making it the first song to simultaneously top all four charts, and went on to top the Hot 100 for eight non-consecutive weeks.
 It also tied with Drake's "Nice for What" with the most climbs to the top spot at four when it returned to number one for a seventh non-consecutive week on the week ending January 9, 2021.
 "Mood" logged a 30th week inside the Hot 100's top ten, being the 12th song to do so.

-"Mood" peaked at number one on the Mainstream Top 40 chart for eight consecutive weeks and broke the Mainstream Top 40 spin record, previously held by Ed Sheeran's 2017 song "Shape of You", by logging 17,748 plays among the chart's reporting stations for the week of November 22, 17,707 plays.
+"Mood" peaked at number one on the Mainstream Top 40 chart for eight consecutive weeks and broke the Mainstream Top 40 spin record, previously held by Ed Sheeran's 2017 song "Shape of You" with 17,707 plays, by logging 17,748 plays among the chart's reporting stations for the week of November 22.
 The song also had the longest run at number one on Mediabase's pop radio chart in 2020, with eight weeks.
 Following its debut on the Rolling Stone Top 100 in mid-August, "Mood" rose to the top of the chart after earning 20.6 million streams for the week dated November 6, 2020, where it spent two non-consecutive weeks.
 The song went on to be certified double platinum by the Recording Industry Association of America (RIAA) on December 1, 2020.